-Our policies on business conduct are intended to set out goals and expectations for legal and ethical business behavior, and are not intended to, and do not in any way constitute an employment contract or an assurance of continued employment.
+Our policies on business conduct are intended to set forth goals and expectations for legal and ethical business behavior, and are not intended to, and do not in any way constitute an employment contract or an assurance of continued employment.
+Further, they are intended to ensure Sonoco operates in compliance with all applicable laws and regulations.
+As such, the policies on business conduct are intended to re-reinforce the Company's, employees', officers', and directors' existing obligations under the law and are not intended to create any additional obligations on the part of Sonoco.